SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 Unlike with classes and structures, enumeration types do not have an implicitly provided default initializer;
 all initializers must be declared explicitly.
-In the body of an initializer declaration, you must assign one of the enumerators to ``self``.
+Initializers can delegate to other initializers in the enumeration, but the initialization process is complete only after an initializer assigns one of the enumerators to ``self``.

 To reference the enumerators of an enumeration type, use dot (``.``) syntax, as in ``EnumerationType.Enumerator``.
 When the enumeration type can be inferred